Difference between Electrical Conductor, Semiconductor, and Insulator

 What is Insulator?

-Insulators are used to support the conductor, avoid electric shock and all those paths where no current is intended.
+Insulators are used to support the conductor, avoid electric shock, and all those paths where no current is intended.
 The best insulators are ceramics, plastic, wood, etc.

-Conductance Shell and Valance Shell of Conductor, semiconductor, and insulator
+Conductance Shell and Valance Shell

 What is Semiconductor?